Tips to Help When Your Study Efforts Don't Show on Test Day

 Analyze Your Test Performance

 After the exam, take the time to review your performance.
 Identify the types of questions that you struggled with and consider why you found them challenging.
 Was it a lack of understanding of the content, misinterpretation of the questions, or perhaps a simple oversight?
-This analysis can provide valuable insights into areas that require further study and help you adjust your preparation strategies for future tests.
+This analysis can provide valuable insights into areas that require further study.
+It can also help you adjust your preparation strategies for future tests.

 Seek Support and Resources